| |

 Honeysuckle Jelly spread on bread with jar in the back.

 I have no qualms about sticking my spoon right into that jar and taking a big old bite of that jelly straight off the spoon.
+The jelly is the perfect amount of sweet, with a light floral undertone in every bite.

 Honeysuckle Jelly Featured Image